hscstudio/yii2-app-single/README.md

-Yii 2 Basic Project Template
+Yii 2 Single Project Template
 ============================

-Yii 2 Basic Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.
+Yii 2 Single Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.

-The template contains the basic features including user login/logout and a contact page.
+The template is basic with advanced application template features.
 It includes all commonly used configurations that would allow you to focus on adding new features to your application.